 Enforced Pre-requisites: One of STATS 401, 412, 425, or MATH 425.

 This capstone seminar builds on students' substantial statistical backgrounds to reach a broader and deeper understanding of statistical theory and practice.
 Specific topics vary by instructor, but generally include sophisticated examples of statistical methods being used to address challenging applied research problems.
 In addition, the seminar explores how statisticians evaluate the strengths and weaknesses of existing statistical methods and develop new ones.
 (3 Credits)

-Prior or concurrent enrollment in STATS 426 and STATS 500.
-Restricted to Statistics concentrators in their final year of study, or Statistics honors students in their junior year.
+Prior or concurrent enrollment in STATS 426 and STATS 413.
+Restricted to Statistics or Data Science majors in their final year of study, or Statistics honors students in their junior year.